jsdealy/latin/miscellae/guideToLatinConversation.md

 Spoken in vain, to the
 wind.

-Eiches wrongfully got-
-gen count not as
-profit in the end.
+Eiches wrongfully gotgen count not as profit in the end.

 He is loaded with debt.